Recent from talks

 [edit]In a game of Quick, Draw!, there are six rounds.
 During each round, the player is given 20 seconds to draw a random prompt selected from the game's database whilst the AI attempts to guess the drawing.
 A round ends either when the AI successfully guesses the drawing or the artificial intelligence does not guess the drawing in time.

 At the end of a Quick, Draw! match, the player is given their drawings and results for each round.
-Players can also view the AI's comparisons of their work with other player-given drawings, before quitting or replaying.
+When clicking on a drawing, the player can view the AI's comparisons of their drawing with other player-given drawings, before quitting or replaying.

 Data applications